| Windows XP &

 Now the PC will be safe enough

 from incoming attacks to visit the Windows or other Update sites.
+Top Sources: - PC World

 - PC Magazine